 How we define co-sponsorship

-Co-sponsorship is offered to the wider Princeton campus community, as well as community partners associated with Pace Center projects or programs.
+Co-sponsorship is offered to the Princeton campus community, as well as community partners associated with Pace Center projects or programs.

 A co-sponsorship request should be submitted at least two weeks in advance of the event, activity or project.
 Requests submitted with less notice may not be possible to support.
 The Pace Center does not retroactively co-sponsor or fund events.